standardhealth/cimpl-doc/docs/cimpl6Authoring.md

 ## Content Profile File

-Create a *Content Profile* file if there are properties in your model, or an inherited model that are critical to IG compliance and _must_ be supported. [_MustSupport_](https://www.hl7.org/fhir/conformance-rules.html).
+Create a *Content Profile* file if there are properties in your model that are critical to IG compliance and _must_ be supported.
+Any inerited model properties that are not already defined as [_MustSupport_](https://www.hl7.org/fhir/conformance-rules.html) are listed in the same file.

 [CIMPL Tooling Reference Guide](cimpl6ToolingReference.md)

 ## Front Matter
-Introductory text and possibly detailed text is requiredFor IG readers and implementers to understand the background and intended use of your IG.
+Introductory text and possibly detailed text is required for IG readers and implementers to understand the background and intended use of your IG.

 Create this information and declare the location in the Configuration file.